Azure/azure-powershell/documentation/migration-guides/Az.2.0.0-migration-guide.md

 - For consistency, removed `Name` parameter from 'ByObject' and 'ByResourceId' parameter sets in `Restart-AzVM`

   #### Before
-  Note that the below code is functional, but the passed-in Image is not used, so removing this parameter has no functional impact.
+  Note that the below code is functional, but the passed-in Name is not used, so removing this parameter has no functional impact.
   ```powershell
   Restart-AzVM -InputObject $VM -Name $Name